AudioKit/AudioKit/docs/AKSampler.md

 ### AKSampleDataDescriptor and loadRawSampleData()

-*AKSampleDataDescriptor*, which is required when calling `loadRawSampleData()`, has an *AKSampleDescriptor* property (as described above) plus several additional properties to provide all the information **AKSampler** needs about the sample:
+*AKSampleDataDescriptor*, which is required when calling `loadRawSampleData()`, has an *AKSampleDescriptor* property (as described above) plus several additional properties to provide all the information **Sampler** needs about the sample:

 * *sampleRateHz* is the sampling rate at which the sample data were acquired.
 If the sampler needs to play back the sample at a different rate, it will need to scale its playback rate based on the ratio of the two rates.
 * *nChannels* will be 1 if the sample is monophonic, or 2 if stereo.
 Note the sampler can play back mono samples as stereo; it simply plays the same data to both output channels.
 (In the reverse case, only the Left channel data will sound.)